OpenID for European Digital Identity: An architectural analysis of user-centric identity management: Summary and conclusion

 From this analysis, we concluded that OpenID's specifications offer a technological framework that is tailored to a specific set use cases -- including most \emph{classic scenarios of credential exchange} -- without necessarily offering more than other decentralized identity models.
 Since this \emph{limits the capabilities and interoperability} of the ecosystem, we called into question whether OpenID is truly a good choice as foothold for EUDI.

-In Section~\ref{sec-politics}, we therefore looked into the European regulations themselves, and critically assessed a number of legislative choices, and their impact on the EU's promise of \emph{self-sovereign identity}.
-In Section~\ref{sec-lists}, we explained the introduction of trusted lists, assurance levels, and qualified service providers; and their increasingly strong constraints -- and ties to national governments -- through the EUDI's amendments to the eIDAS regulation.
-As a concrete example, in Section~\ref{sec-weakened} we highlighted the commotion in the internet community around \emph{qualified website authentication certificates} -- called out by many as a dangerous trend in cybersecurity policy, that weakens global internet security, by violating established norms on net-neutrality and privacy.
-Opening up these implications to trusted lists in general, we emphasized the risks of making \emph{participation in an advantageous market} dependent on a registration procedure that forms an \emph{economical cost of entry}, and is \emph{governed by political institutions}.
-The economic and political incentives in such ecosystems not only risk a de facto \textbf{re-centralization of digital identity}, driven by \emph{gate-keeper behavior} of privileged market players; but, without sufficient safeguards, they are also vulnerable to government abuse.
+In Section~\ref{sec-politics}, we looked into a number of legislative choices of the European regulations themselves, and discussed their impact on the EU's promise of \emph{self-sovereign identity}.
+In Section~\ref{sec-lists}, we explained the introduction of trusted lists, assurance levels, and qualified service providers; as well as their increasingly strong constraints -- and ties to national governments -- through the EUDI's amendments to the eIDAS regulation.
+As a concrete example, in Section~\ref{sec-weakened} we highlighted the commotion in the internet community around \emph{qualified website authentication certificates} -- called out by many as a dangerous trend in cybersecurity policy, weakening global internet security by violating established norms on net-neutrality and privacy.
+Extrapolating these implications to trusted lists in general, we emphasized the risks of making participation in an advantageous market dependent on a registration procedure that forms an \emph{economical cost of entry}, and is \emph{governed by political institutions}.
+The economic and political incentives in such ecosystems not only risk a de facto \textbf{recentralization of digital identity}, driven by \emph{gate-keeper behavior} of privileged market players; but, without sufficient safeguards, they are also vulnerable to government abuse.